-The City Structure (Schedule 1) envisions compact and walkable Centres and Boulevards that are coordinated with the Mobility Network and other public and private investments.
+The City Structure (Schedule 1A) envisions compact and walkable Centres and Boulevards that are coordinated with the Mobility Network and other public and private investments.
 Centres are generally linked together by Boulevards and are vibrant, urban areas that provide people the opportunity to live, work, shop, access services, recreate and socialize without traveling long distances and without having to rely on their private automobiles.
+In Centres, Brampton Plan provides flexibility to respond to market trends over the planning horizon to 2051.
 Within Centres, the design and scale of buildings will reflect their prominence in the city and, together with parks and gathering spaces, welcome people of all ages, abilities, and backgrounds.
 The Province has identified significant portions of the Downtown Urban Centre and Queen Street Primary Urban Boulevard as Brampton's Urban Growth Centre, which reflects this area's importance at the local, regional, and provincial scale.

-- 2.1.2.26 To optimize the use of land in Brampton, a significant portion of growth will be directed to Centres and Boulevards.
-Table 2 establishes the minimum density targets for each Centre which includes the City's Urban Growth Centre (200 residents and jobs combined per hectare by 2031). - 2.1.2.27 Centres will be designated as Mixed-Use on Schedule 2 through subsequent planning studies to provide appropriate use, form, and intensity requirements.
+- 2.1.2.27 To optimize the use of land in Brampton, a significant portion of growth will be directed to Centres and Boulevards.
+Table 2 establishes the minimum density targets for each Centre which includes the City's Urban Growth Centre (200 residents and jobs combined per hectare by 2031). - 2.1.2.28 Centres will be designated as Mixed-Use on Schedule 2 through subsequent planning studies to provide appropriate use, form, and intensity requirements.